scott45/scott45/README.md

 I’m committed to automation, optimization, security, culture, Immediate software delivery and monitoring processes.

-My knowledge about general software programming concepts, testing practices, and deployment principles enables me to reduce the gap between development and operations for an effective software lifecycle model
+My knowledge about general software programming concepts, testing practices, and deployment principles enables me to reduce the gap between development and operations for an effective software lifecycle model.

 #### RELEVANT SOFT SKILLS